Skip to content

 INFO

 Of course, if using mise solely for environment management or running tasks this step is not necessary.
+You can use it to make sure mise is correctly setup.

 Install node and set it as the global default: